Why Your Car Shakes When Braking and How to Fix It

 How Your Car’s Brakes Work

-Although there are two main types of brakes fitted on most current vehicles, disc brakes are the more common type of brake used in cars today.
+Although there are two main types of brakes on most current vehicles, disc brakes are the more common type used in cars today.
 Here’s a quick view of how they work.

-With disc brake systems, a metal disc (also known as a rotor) is coupled to the wheel of your car.
-Each rotor is fitted with a caliper that clinches the rotor and ensures that the rotor and wheel rotate freely.
-When you push the brake pedal, the pressure causes the hydraulic fluid to slow the wheel by causing contact between the brake pad and the rotor.
-The more pressure you put on the brake pedal, the more tightly the brake pad clinches the rotor.
+In disc brake systems, a metal disc (also known as a rotor) is coupled to your car’s wheel.
+Each rotor is fitted with a caliper that clinches the rotor and allows the rotor and wheel to rotate freely.
+When you push the brake pedal, the pressure forces the hydraulic fluid to slow the wheel by bringing the brake pad into contact with the rotor.
+The more pressure you apply to the brake pedal, the tighter the brake pad clamps the rotor.

-Drum brake systems feature a hollow metal drum attached to the wheel and some shoes situated within the drum.
-With this system, when you push the brake pedal, the hydraulic pressure causes the shoes to apply friction within the drum, which causes the wheel to stop relative to the pressure applied.
+Drum brake systems feature a hollow metal drum attached to the wheel, with shoes situated within it.
+With this system, when you push the brake pedal, hydraulic pressure forces the shoes to apply friction to the drum, which stops the wheel from rotating under the applied pressure.
 So why does your car shake when braking?

 Read Also: Noise When Braking at Low Speed